smucclaw/documentation/docs/output.rst

 A stable production endpoint will be hosted at `https://prod.cclaw.legalese.com/port/9999/`.

-A more detailed explanation of building a local docker image for the LE backend [is detailed here](https://github.com/smucclaw/LogicalEnglish#using-pre-packaged-docker).
+A more detailed explanation of building a local docker image for the LE backend `is detailed here <https://github.com/smucclaw/LogicalEnglish#using-pre-packaged-docker>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~